InboxSDK/inboxsdk-docs/docs/butterbar.md

 #### hideGmailMessage()
 Hides any messages currently displayed by Gmail.
-This method is not implemented in Inbox; the InboxSDK does not interact with Inbox's own notifications.

 --